megamattzilla/secure-deliver-optimize-genai/docs/introduction/introduction.rst

 ..
 Note::
    Model development/creation such as training and/or model fine tuning is not within the scope of this mission/class.
-However, continious testing of model will be discussed and demonstrated.
+However, AI Governance with LLM Red Teaming and continious testing of model will be discussed and demonstrated.

 Learning Path
 -------------